top of page

 Teaching

-Rohil holds faculty positions at The University of Auckland as a Clinical Academic/Lecturer and LUNEX University (Luxembourg) for their Masters of Physiotherapy Programs and serves as a Guest Lecturer for the Advanced Musculoskeletal Physiotherapy paper at Auckland University of Technology.
+Rohil holds faculty positions at The University of Auckland as a Clinical Academic/Lecturer and LUNEX University (Luxembourg) for their Masters of Physiotherapy programs and serves as a Guest Lecturer for the Advanced Musculoskeletal Physiotherapy paper at Auckland University of Technology.
 Here, Rohil teaches the use and evaluation of musculoskeletal diagnostic imaging for the various postgraduate programs.
 Further he is involved in teaching GPs and Physiotherapists at national conferences, symposia and webinars.

 Research